 c.
 Deduction for energy rehabilitation works of buildings with predominantly residential use.

-The amount of these deductions falls on the full state quota l after subtracting the amount of the deduction for investment in new or recently created companies provided for in article 68.1 Personal Income Tax Law and 50 per 100 of the total amount of deductions for incentives and incentives for business investment, for donations and other contributions, for income obtained in Ceuta or Melilla and for actions for the protection and dissemination of Spanish Historical Heritage and cities, complexes and assets declared World Heritage provided for in sections 2, 3, 4, and 5 of article 68 of the Personal Income Tax Law.
+The amount of these deductions falls on the full state quota l after subtracting the amount of the deduction for investment in new or recently created companies provided for in article 68.1 Personal Income Tax Law and 50 per 100 of the total amount of deductions for incentives and incentives for business investment, for donations and other contributions, for income obtained in Ceuta or Melilla, for habitual and effective residence on the island of La Palma and for actions for the protection and dissemination of the Spanish Historical Heritage and the cities, complexes and properties declared World Heritage provided for in sections 2, 3, 4, and 5 of article 68 of the Personal Income Tax Law.

 5. Autonomous community deductions